 - Do not skip soaking the rice.
 This is an essential step to ensuring the rice is cooked through.
 However, if you soak for too long, you will find that the rice will come out a bit mushy.
 Vice versa, if you don’t soak for long enough then the rice maybe a little bit hard.

 - Soaking the rice in baby jackfruit (gac) powder will give the rice more colour once cooked.
-This step is optional.
+However, this step is optional since the powder may be hard to find.

 - Don’t skip the white wine!
 The alcohol helps bring out the colour for the baby jackfruit.